M-Husein/movies-mania/README.md

 # Movie Mania

-1. Download source code
+1. Download source code.
-2. install dependencies with CLI **npm install**
+2. install dependencies with CLI in root folter, type **npm install** and Enter.
-3. See instructions below
+3. See instructions below to run App.

 #